“Every artist was first an amateur.”

 Specific Skills Necessary for Your Career Path

 A skill is something you can do, say, or think right now.
 It’s what an employer expects you to bring to the workplace to improve the overall operations of the organization.
-In your Kuder Journey assessments, you learned more about your skills, interests and work values.
-Understanding your skills is an important piece of deciding which careers to explore or seeing if you might be right for a career path that you are interested in.
+In your Awato assessments, you learned more about your inclinations, interests and work values.
+Understanding these aspects of yourself is an important part of deciding which careers to explore or transition into.
 Knowing your skills is also crucial to be able to sell yourself on a resume – whether you are just launching your career, looking to change to a new field, or advancing in a field you are already established in.

 Transferable Skills for Any Career Path